Manufacturing Consent: How Media Affects Public Opinion

 Criticism and Reflection

 Chomsky and Hermann’s theory provides us with a framework to help us understand how media influences public opinion.
-However, firstly, this theory also has limitations.
-For example, with the development of the Internet, the way of information transmission has changed dramatically.
-Is the filter of traditional media still applicable?
-Furthermore, has the rise of social media changed the way the public obtains and disseminates information?
-These issues require further exploration.
-Secondly, it is overly simplified.
-Some people believe that the “Manufacturing Consent” theory oversimplifies the role of media and ignores the critical thinking ability of the public.
+However, first of all, this theory also has limitations.
+For example, with the development of the Internet, the way of information transmission has undergone tremendous changes.
+The rise of social media has changed the way the public obtains and transmits information.
+Is the traditional filter still applicable to new media?
+Secondly, it is too simplified.
+The theory of ‘manufacturing consent’ ignores the critical thinking ability of the public and oversimplifies the role of media.
+People usually post videos or comments on social media platforms to raise questions.
+The public should enhance their ability to discern information, learn critical thinking, and avoid being influenced by a single viewpoint.
+Also, media should increase transparency, publicly disclose their content recommendation algorithms and data usage, and accept public supervision.

 conclusion